kauzerei/openautolab/parts/README.md

 - 6 M8x8 plastic screws and 4mm drill as a more practical alternative to 3d-printed screws.
 More on that in lower_rail section.
 - Sous Vide and a water-tight container for heating the vessels with water.
 ## Parts to 3d-print
-STL files for all mentioned parts can be generated using script, that calls OpenSCAD or downloaded from Thingiverse.
-STL files don't belong in github.
+STL files for all mentioned parts can be generated using generate_stls.sh script.
 ### Frame
 The machine consists of an L-shaped frame, which holds two rails: the lower rail holds the vessels and tank, the upper rail holds pumps, valves and electronics.
 The frame 3d-printable parts are generated from frame.scad and can be customized to use different threaded rod diameter.
 - 16x x-mount.
 Each pair of parts holds two rods together, two rods are mounted on each of two sides of each of two rails, therefore 16 parts in total.